manidharkakarla/repo/README.md

 # repo
-repo is also known as reposito ry
+repo is also known as repository